Life imprisonment in Singapore: Parole conditions and sentencing

 One instance of a "natural life sentence" convict being released on parole was Singaporean Vincent Lee Chuan Leong, who masterminded the kidnapping of a 14-year-old girl on 9 September 1999, and within the same month, Lee and his two accomplices were arrested and they were all sentenced to life imprisonment in April 2000.
 According to a YouTube video, Vincent Lee, who was 33 years old when committing the crime, was currently released on parole from prison at the age of 54 since 22 June 2020 after serving a total of 20 years, ten months and nine days in prison with good behaviour, and is employed as a lorry driver.
 However, Lee's case was the only known and reported case of a life term prisoner released on parole.

 Unlike the United States and certain Western countries like England, the current life imprisonment laws in Singapore did not adopt a practice of life without parole, and the courts in Singapore had never imposed any consecutive natural life sentences on convicts in any case since after 1997.
 They decreed that all those people who received fixed prison terms other than life imprisonment would have to serve their fixed jail terms concurrently with life imprisonment, unless their life sentences were reduced and thus made the fixed jail terms to run consecutively with the reduced sentence.

 Similarly, an offender sentenced to two or more terms of life imprisonment would have to serve the life terms concurrently instead of consecutively.
 One example was Soh Wee Kian, a former National Serviceman who killed a woman and grievously stabbed three more females in four stabbing incidents.
 Soh, who was assessed to be suffering from an adjustment disorder and thus had his murder charge reduced, was sentenced in August 2013 to serve two life sentences – one for culpable homicide not amounting to murder and another for a charge of causing grievous hurt with dangerous weapons – by the High Court, though however, the trial court ordered Soh to serve both terms of life imprisonment concurrently instead of consecutively.
+A much earlier case occurred in 1984 when Beh Meng Chai, a Malaysian and one of the three perpetrators of an armed-robbery and double murder case, was sentenced to two life sentences for two manslaughter charges, as well as ten years for each charge of armed robbery, although his life terms and other sentences were ordered to be served concurrently, in addition to 24 strokes of the cane.